2 Cookin Mamas

 Double Chocolate Zucchini Bread

-This chocolate zucchini bread is easy to make, rich and full of delicious chocolate.
-And your family will never know that it's packed with veggies!
+This double chocolate zucchini bread is fudgy, moist and tastes like your favorite chocolate cake.
+AND no one will ever know it's packed with veggies!

 5 from 1 vote